 Whitworth welcomes all applicants without regards to religious affiliation, ethnicity, or sexual orientation.
 Each cohort of students is unique.
 Our program recruits students from as far away as Pakistan and Tanzania, though most of our students originate in the Northwest.
-This leads to a limited ability to recruit students from underrepresented populations.
 We also have a wide range of ages in our program, with students in their 20s, 30s, 40s, and 50s.
 Most of our students, however, are in their mid to late 20s and early 30s.
 Like most MFT programs, Whitworth has a predominance of women in the program (approximately 75 percent).